Armatures with a Seurat Example and one by This Author

 Anyway, it appears that we have some evidence the Seurat used the caliper.

 Try to vary the distances so that any three points are at golden mean intervals (roughly estimated by the Fibonacci series (1,1,2,3,5,8,...): eg, a 16 inch wide painting could have (implied vertical) divisions at 3/8 and 5/8 of the 16 inch width or 6 and 10 approximately.
-The divisions here are symmetric and I would prefer they not be but this is to be discussed separately, since 1 is 6 inches from the right edge.
+The divisions here are symmetric and I would prefer they not be but this is to be discussed separately.
 But this is just an example.
 These divisions could help ensure unequal measures and at divisions that some claim to be the most pleasing.
 (I was very excited when I saw this demonstrated by Bill, an excellent instructor).

 It's more fun to use an actual caliper!!
-If I do create my own Armature technique, I will use a caliper when it's of use.
+If I do create my own Armature technique, I will use a caliper.

 Other Systems.
 I am in the middle of finding systems. and perhaps constructing my own.
 Any suggestions would be appreciated.
 In particular, I would like to ensure that any armature I use makes it easy to use 1-point perspective, especially when painting cityscapes.
 And of course, if we need two or three-point perspective, which grids would be helpful?
 It's likely that I will be developing my own grid system as a combination of "Subdivision", one-point perspective and vanishing points, golden ratios and Dynamic Symmetry.